[Jan. 31, 2022 update] Authors of accepted papers should refer the video instructions page for preparing and submitting their video files.

 As in the past conferences, supplemental videos will be uploaded through the ScholarOne Manuscripts system (Transactions on Haptics Short Journal Papers) or the PaperPlaza system (Technical Papers) and reviewed along with the paper.
 Videos of the accepted papers will be submitted for publication to IEEE Xplore and may be used to promote the conference.
 Authors who submitted videos together with their manuscript need not take any additional action beyond any edits that may be requested by the reviewers and editors.

-Authors of accepted papers are invited to submit a single 30-second preview video summarizing their contribution.
+Authors of accepted papers are invited to submit an optional 30-second preview video summarizing their contribution.
 The video will significantly increase the visibility of the research to the haptics community and beyond.
 The 30-second preview videos will be disseminated via social media, including the IEEE Haptics Symposium YouTube channel and may be used to promote the conference.
 These preview videos will not be published in IEEE Xplore.

 For Supplemental Videos, authors should directly “burn” closed captions into the video due to technical limitations in IEEE Xplore.
 In other words, these captions are not provided as a text file, but rather as subtitles in the video itself (this is called “open captioning”, rather than “closed captioning”, because the captions are always visible).